birkir/gatsby-source-prismic-graphql/README.md

 ### Prismic Previews

-You can enable previews by setting `options.previews = true` in `gatsby-config.js`.
+Previews are enabled by default.

+[Read how to enable previews](https://user-guides.prismic.io/preview/how-to-set-up-a-preview/how-to-set-up-a-preview) in your prismic instance.

 ### Generated pages

 You can generate pages automatically by providing mapping configuration under the `pages` option.

-If you have two blog posts like `['foo', 'bar']`, it will generate the following URLs:
+If you have two blog posts like `foo`, `bar`, it will generate the following URLs:

 - /blogpost/foo
 - /blogpost/bar

-If you create a new blogpost for example `baz` it will be accessible under:
+If you create a new unpublished blogpost, `baz` it will be accessible for preview under:

 - /blogpost?uid=baz